yobad/AppDevIII2024/project/Milestone5IoT.md

 - If you are planning for multiple Container-Farms, the instructions above might not be applicable to you, as you will have multiple connection strings, etc.
 - In this case, create a model to track each container data (connection strings), if not already done.
+- We only expect the app to connect to one container at a time.
+When the user switches containers, you will have to instantiate the client and the registry manager with the selected container's connection information.

 **Use of Data Repositories**

 - Retrieving data from the any source should be done through a data repository class. (similar to the databases lab)
 - You app will eventually receive a single telemetry for all subsystems.
 Start planning for this as you design the repo.
 - **Keep in mind OOP abstraction pillar: a single class should describe a single entity and should not include unrelated code.**

+**Use of View Models (if applicable)**

+- Ensure that your view models are not containing the data, but rather providing public accessors for the data repositories and models.
+- Ensure that the view model of each page is set to be the binding context.
+- It's also preferable to register the View Model and the View as singletons as per [Microsoft's documentation](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/dependency-injection?view=net-maui-8.0).

 ### Error handling